-Do I Have to Use Oak Over Other Timbers?
+Do I Have to Use Oak for a Timber Frame House?

 But the British market has developed a preference for oak because it was the traditional material used in Tudor times.
 There is something about the look, feel and smell of oak which is innately appealing to both traditionalists and modernists, and people love the fact that it’s such a naturally long-lasting material.